Afnanksalal/Ptero-vm/README.md

 ## 💁‍♀️ How to use

-- Grab installer.sh and run it, if you can't off the bat use the included python or nodejs file.
+- Grab `installer.sh` and run it, if you can't off the bat use the `installer.py` or `installer.js`(note: the js varient is not completed rightnow) file.

 # Note